torchlard/Notes/OS/OS.md

 # Main Memory
 first fetch instruction from memory, then decode, cause operands to be fetched from memory.
-After instruction executed on operands, result stored back to memory we can ignore how program generates memory address, interested only in sequence of memory address generated by running program

-any instrucitons in execution and data used by instruction, must be in direct-access storage devices
+  After instruction executed on operands, result stored back to memory -> sequence of memory address generated by running program any instrucitons in execution and data used by instruction, must be in direct-access storage devices
 register: accessible in one CPU cycle